Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 \subsubsection{Actors and Critic}

-The HLT algorithm uses the actor-critic framework \cite{konda2000actor} and follows the Centralized-Training-Decentralized-Execution (CTDE) paradigm \cite{lowe2017multi}.
-As a prerequisite, all agents in the heterogeneous team have prior knowledge of teammates' type identities.
-The (actor) policy network parameters are shared between agents of the same type.
-But agents of different types can choose freely between using shared parameters or using independent networks.
-We use \textbf{policy group} (denoted as $\vec{\pi}$) to represent all policies of a heterogeneous team.
-For generality, policies for all agent types are represented by:
+The HLT algorithm utilizes the actor-critic framework \cite{konda2000actor} and follows the Centralized-Training-Decentralized-Execution (CTDE) paradigm \cite{lowe2017multi}.
+As a prerequisite, all agents in the heterogeneous team are assumed to possess prior knowledge of their teammates' type identities.
+The (actor) policy network parameters are shared among agents belonging to the same type.
+However, agents of different types can freely choose between using shared parameters or independent networks.
+We use a term \textbf{policy group} (denoted as $\vec{\pi}$) to represent all policies of a heterogeneous team.
+For generality, policies for all agent types are represented by $\vec{\pi}$: